remlaps/Steem-Conversation-Accelerator/README.md

 6. Disable "Developer mode" by toggling the switch in the top right corner.

 ### Startup
-- After installing and starting the browser extension, you should receive a pop-up window asking for configuration information.
+- After installing and starting the browser extension, you should receive a popup window asking for configuration information.
 Set the observer account and change any other desired settings.

 ## Contributing

 Thank you for your interest in contributing to the Steem Conversation Accelerator!
-This is a free and open-source project, and we welcome contributions from developers of all skill levels.
+This is a free and open-source project, and contributions are welcome from developers of all skill levels.

 ### Getting Started